wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 ## Conclusion

-I used Google MLKit and Android CameraX API to build a simple mobile OCR app `mOCR`.
+I used Google MLKit and Android CameraX API to build a light-weight mobile OCR app `mOCR`.
 The result is a real-time recognition achieved by CameraX and MLKit.
 The accuracy is good with a focused design in human user interaction.
 A promising application should be dictionary lookup for signs in metro stations or airports, which will be helpful in the Olympics.